DamonVerbeyst/catchthedot/README.md

 6. ```conda env create -f environment.yml```
 7. ```conda activate catch_the_dot_game```
 8. ```pip install mediapipe```

-9. ```python Game.py --n_players <x>```
+These steps will create a virtual conda environment, which allows you to use the same library versions that were used for the development of the game.
+In order to exit the virtual environment, run: ```conda deactivate```

+## Playing the Game

-The subsequent times when you want to play the game, this simplifies to:
+In order to actually play the game, execute the steps below:
 1. Open your terminal
 2. Navigate to the catchthedot folder
 3. ```conda activate catch_the_dot_game```
 4. ```python Game.py --n_players <x>```

-## Playing the Game

-When executing the Python script Game.py, you can choose to play in single-player mode or multi-player mode by providing the 'n_players' parameter accordingly.
+When executing the Python script Game.py, you can choose to play in single-player mode or multi-player mode by providing the 'n_players' parameter accordingly.\\
-To start a single-player game: ```python Game.py --n_players 1```
+To start a single-player game: ```python Game.py --n_players 1```\\
 To start a multi-player game: ```python Game.py --n_players 2```